TIBCOSoftware/flogo-contrib/activity/coap/README.md

 title: CoAP
 weight: 4607
 ---
-# tibco-coap
+# CoAP
-This activity provides your flogo application the ability to send a CoAP message.
+This activity allows you to send a CoAP message.

 ## Installation
+### Flogo Web
+This activity comes out of the box with the Flogo Web UI
+### Flogo CLI
 ```bash
 flogo add activity github.com/TIBCOSoftware/flogo-contrib/activity/coap
 ```